Q: I’m having trouble with the online application form. What should I do?

 Q: Will you offer this program again in the future?

-Q: Given the fact that you will only be accepting 12-14 teachers, will there be a waiting list?
+Q: Given the fact that you will only be accepting up to 14 teachers, will there be a waiting list?

 A: No. There will be no formal waiting list.
 Applicants are encouraged to apply again in future years.

-Hopefully we’ve answered your questions here but if not please email us at education [AT] art21.org.
+Hopefully we’ve answered your questions here but if not, email us at education [AT] art21.org.